 In order to ensure our conservation projects are effective and have the greatest impact possible, we use a system called Conservation Action Planning (CAP).
 CAP combines scientific and project management expertise in the planning, implementation and measurement of conservation projects.

 CAP was developed by The Nature Conservancy in the 1990s and is now used in projects worldwide.
-In Australia, the approach is being used by more than 20 organisations (including Greening Australia, Bush Heritage Australia and Gondwana Link) and being applied to more than a hundred projects across the country.
+In Australia, the approach is being used by more than 20 organisations and being applied to more than a hundred projects across the country.
 For more detailed information and resources about CAP, visit our specialist Conservation Gateway website.

-In Australia, we’ve adapted CAP to incorporate social and cultural values, particularly to better accommodate the values of Indigenous people.
-This process, known as Healthy Country Planning, is now used by more than twenty different Indigenous groups across Australia when they are planning their Indigenous ranger and Working on Country programs.
-You can learn more about Healthy Country Planning here.
+For the Australian context, we’ve adapted CAP further to incorporate social and cultural values, particularly to better accommodate the values of Indigenous people.
+This process is known as Healthy Country Planning.

 Healthy Country Planning leads groups through a series of five steps:

 - Deciding what the plan is about – the first step in creating a Healthy Country Plan is clarifying the purpose of the plan and what it will focus on, including the vision, scope, the key things groups care about (assets), problems and their causes (threats) and what is causing the problems (situation analysis).

 - Making the plan – this step takes teams through developing goals and objectives, strategies and measures to know if we are getting anywhere.
 This includes developing monitoring plans and results chains (theories of change) on how the strategies will achieve their objectives.